sabbour/jenkins-aks-cicd/README.md

 ## Trigger the build

-In Jenkins, trigger a build and observe the pipeline, when the build is done, you should find a new image pushed in your Azure Container Registry, tagged with the current build number for the image tag.
+In Jenkins, trigger a build and observe the pipeline, when the build is done, you should find a new image pushed in your Azure Container Registry, tagged with the current build number.